santiment/academy/src/docs/changelog/index.md

   - Watchlist & Screener has new column "Market segments"
   * New metric | Top transactions table (It's connected metric with Transaction volume)
   * New metric | Bitmex Basis Ratio
-  * New metric | Holders distribution (You can add more than one Holders Distributions in your chart layout)
+  * New metric | Supply distribution (You can add more than one Supply Distributions in your chart layout)
   * You can apply any chart layout from your watchlist
   * We add settings for the watermark for our charts.
   * Webhooks for alerts works with Discord.